Fanwei100/P3SL/README.md

 3. Each client injects **personalized Laplacian activation noise** with level `sigma_i` before sending intermediate representations to the server.
 4. Every `R` epochs, clients upload local parameters for **server-side weighted aggregation of `W_1:smax`**.
 The aggregated `W_1:smax` is kept on the server for evaluation and missing-layer filling; it is **not redistributed to clients in P3SL mode**.
 5. Split-point and noise-level selection can be performed through the paper's table-based bi-level optimization: the server builds a privacy leakage table `PL(s, sigma)` and a noise assignment table `T_sigma[s]`, while clients choose split points using their local energy/power profile and privacy-sensitivity coefficient `alpha_i`.

-The code still includes optional compression/decomposition utilities and baseline modes for experiments, but the default P3SL path is sequential training with personalized split points, Laplacian activation noise, and server-only aggregation.

 ---